wchoi11/notchmess/_posts/2020-03-28-critical-thinking.md

 expert consensus or maybe it is difficult for you to figure out what the expert consensus is.

-Even in this case, you should not choose critical thinking.
+But even in this case, you should not choose critical thinking.
 If there is no expert consensus and you arrive at some belief through critical thinking, why should you think you're likely to have arrived at a true belief?
 After all, even the experts couldn't